 Extended Statute of Limitations

 Children receive extra consideration for the legal system due to their youthfulness.
 As a result, many personal injury claims based upon sexually-oriented crimes against minors have an extended statute of limitations.
 There is a fifteen-year statute of limitations for sex crimes against minors if it happened before 2019.
 For acts occurring after 2019, it is now 30 years.
 This is an exception to the general two-year statute of limitations on personal injuries.

 Adults in Texas who have been sexually abused also have a slightly longer statute of limitations than normal.
-Adults who are victims of sex crimes have a 5 year statute of limitations in Texas.
+Adults who are victims of sex crimes have a five-year statute of limitations in Texas.

 Free Confidential Consultation with a Houston Sexual Assault Lawyer